mathspp/mathspp/pages/insider/past-issues/cooking-with-asyncio/default.md

 Those are the two ingredients you need to use the module `asyncio`:

- - tasks that take time but don’t depend on you; and
+ - tasks that take time but don't depend on you; and
  - something to manage where you spend time while waiting for those tasks.

 How can you take the previous piece of code and rewrite it following this model?